D'Amore-McKim School of Business: Academics

 The full-time MBA is a 60-credit program that can be completed in 24 months of full-time study, including a six-month paid corporate residency.
-In addition to building a strong foundation of business knowledge, students can gain practical experience by participating in a corporate residency, specializing in a career track, and completing a business plan project for a corporate partner.
-The curriculum also has a globalization requirement which is fulfilled through the Global Projects Course, an international consulting project.
+The curriculum has a globalization requirement which is fulfilled through the Global Projects Course, an international consulting project.
 Students complete a required course curriculum in their first year followed by an elective based curriculum determined by their chosen career track in their second year.
 Career tracks include Finance, Marketing, and Operations & Supply Chain Management.
 The finance career track is further subdivided into Investments and Corporate Finance sub-tracks.

-Northeastern's Evening MBA is a flexible, part-time program that allows students to complete the degree on their own timetable, set their own schedule, and specialize in an area that meets their career objectives.
-While selecting a specialization is not required, students can specialize in up to two of ten possible specializations.